-The rate of compensation shall be four (4) hours pay at the Employee's regular rate of pay or four hours added to the Employee's "on call" comp time bank.
+The rate of compensation shall be four (4) hours pay at the Employee's regular rate of pay or four hours added to the Employee's comp time bank.
 The employee shall notify the Department Head of the method of compensation before the "on call" duty begins.
-The "on call" comp time bank may be used in place of vacation time, but used "on call" comp time shall not be included in any calculation towards overtime.